This post may contain affiliate links.

 One hallmark of weak writing is an attempt to beef up a sentence with adjectives that don’t serve a purpose or that simply lack punch.
 As in: “It was a super hot afternoon.”

 And while “It was scorching hot” or “It was sweltering” are certainly an improvement, they still don’t capture it.

 Remember “Show, don’t tell?” from English class?

 Instead of telling the reader it’s hot or scorching, show them.
 Describe the bead of sweat dripping off the tip of someone’s nose, his tee-shirt sticking to his back, the crunch of brown grass that hasn’t had a drink of rain in weeks.

 The longest sentence in this post so far is 33 words.
 And that’s arguably pushing it for the online space (physical books are a different matter).

 While it’s true that you should juggle sentence length to avoid being choppy, you also want to keep your writing crisp — and that’s accomplished with short words, sentences, and paragraphs.

 But see how we brought it back again?
 The short sentences provide pacing and a breather from the longer ones.

 3. Short paragraphs.
 Use those, too.

-I’ll keep this short: two to three sentences is usually plenty!
-Think visually for a blog or story.
-A book is different, but even then, you’d like to break up the text so it’s not overwhelming.
+Two to three sentences is usually plenty!
+Think visually for a blog or story, scanning the page to see how the text looks and whether you have enough white space.
+Again, a hard copy book is different, but even then, it’s a good idea to break up the text so it’s not overwhelming.